cristina86cristina/rnaseq-helpful-pipelines/README.md

 # rnaseq-helpful-pipelines

 This is the pipeline I am using for RNAseq analysis for human samples.
-Mapping is done with Kallisto.
+Mapping is done with Kallisto with default parameters.

 ##processing_rnaseq.r
 The following scripts will help with: